isomerpages/nlb-mobile-guide/pages/Seniors.md

 ---
-layout: simple-page
 permalink: /toptips/seniors/
 breadcrumb: Seniors
-description: Top Tips for Seniors, including how to access eNewspapers and eMagazines, stories for grandchildren, eLearning and more
+description: 'Top Tips for Seniors, including how to access eNewspapers and eMagazines, stories for grandchildren, eLearning and more'
 image: /images/seniors_socmed.png
-title: Top Tips for Seniors
+title: 'Top Tips for Seniors'

 ---

 <h2>Quick Start Guide</h2>
 If you are new to NLB's digital collection (which include <a href="/get-started-with/pressreader/">eNewspapers</a>, <a href="/get-started-with/libby/">eBooks</a>, <a href="/get-started-with/lynda/">eLearning</a>), you're in the right place!
 <p>To start using any of NLB's digital services, you need a myLibrary ID.
 To find out if you need to create one, go to the <a href="https://account.nlb.gov.sg" target="_blank">myLibrary account page</a>.
 If you need to create one, <a href="/images/mylibrary_guide_TOYL.pdf" target="_blank"> this handy step-by-step PDF guide (1.2 MB)</a> has all the answers, in all 4 languages.
 For more questions on myLibrary ID, go to our <a href="/get-started-with/myLibrary/#mylibrary" target="_blank">myLibrary ID FAQ page</a>.</p>